stebansaa/eos-docs/evm/40_architecture/46_EOAs-vs-Smart-Contracts.md

 ---

 ### What are EOAs?
 EOA stands for Externally Owned Account.
-In the context of EOSEVM, an EOA is an account that represents an individual user or entity on the EOSEVM network.
+In the context of EOS EVM, an EOA is an account that represents an individual user or entity on the EOS EVM network.
 It is similar to the concept of an Ethereum account.
 EOAs have their own addresses, private keys, and balances.

 ##### What can you do with an EOA?
-With an EOA, you can perform various actions on the EOSEVM network, including:
+With an EOA, you can perform various actions on the EOS EVM network, including:

-- Sending and receiving EOSEVM tokens or assets.
+- Sending and receiving EOS EVM tokens or assets.
 - Interacting with smart contracts by calling their functions.
 - Participating in transactions and signing them with your private key.
 - Managing your own account balance and transactions.